 Complete/Maintaining

 A Coordinator of Student Inclusion and Diversity was hired in Winter 2023, responsible for overseeing the implementation of DIBE efforts to student life structures and processes.
 In Spring 2024, Southwestern hired the University’s first-ever Vice President for Student Success and Belonging, who is responsible for providing leadership to advance the University’s goals and their connection to student success and retention.
 This position also develops policies, procedures, and programs to create an equitable experience for all members of the campus community.
 In Fall 2024, Southwestern University was awarded a $496,267 grant from the United States Department of Justice Office on Violence Against Women for the Safer Campus Initiative.
 This grant will go toward assessing student needs related to domestic and dating violence, sexual assault, and stalking (DVDVSAS), and highlight the importance of engaging Hispanic/Latinx, LGBTQ, and immigrant students, using strategies congruent with unique cultural needs.
 Also in Fall 2024, Southwestern was awarded a five-year, $250,000 grant from H-E-B to support the EQUIP (Embracing Quantitative Understanding and the Inquiry Process) and DRAFT (Daily Revision Advances Further Thinking) Programs.
-EQUIP is a program designed to build a community for historically underrepresented first-year students who are interested in completing a degree in mathematics or other STEM studies, and DRAFT is a program that uses writing as self-expression and community building for historically underrepresented students.
+EQUIP is a program designed to support first-year students interested in pursuing degrees in mathematics or other STEM fields by fostering a collaborative learning environment and providing mentorship opportunities.
+DRAFT utilizes writing as a tool for self-expression and community-building, creating an inclusive space where students can develop their voice and engage in meaningful dialogue.

 - 2.3Increase support for student activities and wellness